DataHurdler/Econ-ML/Multi-Arm Bandits/article-en.md

 ![Bayesian Bandits (first 100)](bb_100.png)

-Two difference between `Thompson Sampling` and the other algorithms we have discussed should be noted.
+Two differences between `Thompson Sampling` and the other algorithms we have discussed should be noted.
 First, as already mentioned, `Thompson Sampling` attempts to build a distribution for the bandits.
 Comparing the two visuals from 100 visitors and all visitors shows that, although the best version has jumped out early, the distribution is much tighter/narrower at the end of the experiment, indicating greater "confidence" for the estimated expected win rate.
 Second, and importantly, the `Thompson Sampling` algorithm has no problem distinguishing between a bandit with a 0.67 win rate and the best version with a win rate of 0.75.

 ## Summary of the Algorithms
 Under construction...